A handful of museum objects

 Druid cutting down the mistletoe by Jacob Thompson

 Oil on canvas, 1832

-The painting shows figures at work in a wooded clearing in the Eden Valley.
+The painting shows Druids performing a ritual in a wooded clearing in the Eden Valley.
 The magnificent Bronze Age stone circle of Long Meg and Her Daughters is clearly visible in the distance.
 According to the artist's biographer, Llewellyn Jewitt, the painting was commissioned by Colonel Samuel Lacy, owner of the monument and surrounding land.
 The painting provides an evocative example of how prehistoric sites were admired and represented by British artists in the eighteenth and nineteenth centuries, appealing as subjects both to the prevailing Romantic sensibility and the taste for picturesque scenery and antiquities.